-The functions of the buttons are as described in Table 1-7 below.
+The functions of the buttons are as described in Table 1-10.
 For more details about using the buttons to operate the arm, refer to "PULSE DESK.
-OPERATOR'S MANUAL."
+OPERATOR MANUAL."

-Table 1-7: Functions of the control buttons
+Table 1-10: Functions of the control buttons

-Name Function mode To enable/ disable Free Drive mode (in the mode, the user can teach an a different trajectories by moving its axes by hand) Point To add points to a program running in the PULSE DESK software Open gripper To open the gripper attached to the wrist Close gripper To close the gripper attached to the wrist
+Name Function To enable/ disable Free Drive mode (in the mode, the user can teach an arm different trajectories by moving its axes by hand) Point To add points to a program running in the PULSE DESK software Open gripper To open the gripper attached to the wrist Close gripper To close the gripper attached to the wrist